How come it’s like driving a car?

 In most cases, a part of the companies efforts to reach their goals uses a website.
 In that respect, the web presence is the car.
 In order to drive it successfully, you’ll need to monitor the KPIs provided by the Web analytics.

 Keeping with the car analogy : the car is, in fact, ignorant of the speed it is moving.
 Instead, most modern cars rely on the ABS sensors to provide the speed at which the wheels are turning.
 The sensor reports a number of impulses per second.
-The number of impulses per second is converted by the car’s computer into number of wheel turns, which are later converted into kilometers per hour.
+The number of impulses per second is converted by the car’s computer into number of wheel turns, which are later converted into kilometres per hour.

-You are still following me?
+You still following me?